The Armies of the Night: Reception

-The Armies of the Night won the Pulitzer Prize for non-fiction, the National Book Award in the arts and letters category, and a George Polk Award for magazine reporting.
+The Armies of the Night won the Pulitzer Prize for General Nonfiction, the National Book Award in the arts and letters category, and a George Polk Award for magazine reporting.
 AON did not become a best-seller, but has been in-print since its publication and frequently makes lists of the best nonfiction books of the twentieth century.

 The major reviews were resoundingly positive, with only John Simon (1968) and Mario Puzo (1968) dissenting.

 Receiving praise from Alfred Kazin in The New York Times, Armies of the Night was thought to be an "appropriate and timely contribution" to "the great stage that is American democracy" because it was "so intelligent, mischievous, penetrating and alive".
 It became the historical piece to reveal America's deepest personal and political concerns at the center of a "developing crisis".
 Kazin went so far as to declare that the award-winning work cemented Mailer's place as the preeminent American novelist of his generation, representing a watershed achievement not only for Mailer, but also for Jews.

 In his article "Confessions of the Last American", Conor Cruise O'Brien claimed AON as an important resource for historians "concerned with the moral and emotional climate of America in the late Sixties".
 O'Brien narrows historical information to the white middle-class and intellectual participation in the protests, along with race relations.
 Praised for his scholarly analysis in AON, O'Brien credits Mailer for lending an important breathe of life into the history surrounding the march on the Pentagon through his "honest" re-telling of events.

-In September 2021, famous actor and television host LeVar Burton (best known for hosting Reading Rainbow) was interviewed by The Daily Shows Trevor Noah and asked what he does when he is not enjoying a book.
-Burton said, "I've only ever quit reading one book in my life: Norman Mailer's 'Armies of the Night'.
+In September 2021, actor and television host LeVar Burton (best known for hosting Reading Rainbow) was interviewed by The Daily Shows Trevor Noah and asked what he does when he is not enjoying a book.
+Burton said, "I've only ever quit reading one book in my life: Norman Mailer's Armies of the Night.
 Bored me to tears.
 Bored the shit out of me."
 Pressed by Noah on this revelation, Burton elaborated (through broken laughter) that the book was forced upon him in school as a reading assignment and he just had to "fake my way through it, because I couldn't do it."